R v Hay: Facts

-When asked by counsel from whom he had received the watch Kelly replied: "I received it in connexion with the confessional".
-The judge said: "You are not asked at present to disclose anything stated to you in the confessional: you are asked a simple fact: from whom did you receive that watch which you gave to the policeman?".
+When asked by counsel from whom he had received the watch, Kelly replied: "I received it in connexion with the confessional".
+The judge said: "You are not asked at present to disclose anything stated to you in the confessional: you are asked a simple fact: from whom did you receive that watch which you gave to the policeman?"
 Kelly protested: "The reply to a question would implicate the person who gave me the watch, therefore I cannot answer it.
 If I answered it my suspension for life would be a necessary consequence.
 I should be violating the laws of the Church as well as the natural laws".
 The judge said: "On the ground that I have stated to you, you are not asked to disclose anything that a penitent may have said to you in the confessional.
 That you are not asked to disclose: but you are asked to disclose from whom you received the stolen property on the 25th December last.
-Do you answer or do you not?".
-Kelly replied: "I really cannot, my Lord", and he was imprisoned forthwith for contempt of court.
+Do you answer or do you not?"
+Kelly replied: "I really cannot, my Lord".
+He was imprisoned forthwith for contempt of court.

 The Catholic Encyclopedia contends that it may be fairly deduced from Mr Justice Hill's words that he would not have required Kelly to disclose any statement which had been made to him in the confessional, and, in this sense, his words may be said to give some support to the Catholic claim for privilege for sacramental confession.
-The Encyclopedia further observes, "But we need not wonder that he was not ready to extend the protection to the act of restitution, though, even in the eyes of non-Catholics, it ought, in all logic, to have been entitled to the same secrecy, in view of the circumstances under which, obviously, it was made."
+The Encyclopedia further observes, "But we need not wonder that he was not ready to extend the protection to the act of restitution, though, even in the eyes of non-Catholics, it ought, in all logic, to have been entitled to the same secrecy, in view of the circumstances under which, obviously, it was made".